Looking for things to do at Disney Springs for kids? – Then you’ve come to the right place!

 Over the past decade, Disney Springs (formally Downtown Disney) has seen a vast number of changes and has really become a destination in its own right.

 This specific area of Walt Disney World isn’t a park and is therefore completely free to enter for those staying on-site or off-site and those without a ticket to the Walt Disney World resort parks.

 1. Go On The Aerophile Balloon Ride

-Going up in the balloon is highly dependent on weather, so you might want to check the weather or ring ahead prior to heading to Disney Springs if you’re going there specifically for this.
+Going up in the balloon is highly dependent on weather so be sure to check in advance or ring ahead if you’re unsure and going to Disney Springs specifically for this attraction.

 2. Grab A Chocolate At Ghirardelli

 Disney Springs is home to one of the finest speciality ice-cream and chocolate shops in the whole of North America, Ghiradelli.

 You can also indulge in Ghirardelli ice-cream which is just as incredible as their chocolate, and the perfect antidote to the Florida heat.
 Ghirardelli is situated in Marketplace next to the World of Disney.

 Also, quick side note, there’s a really nice Mexican food truck here if you’re after something savoury prior to indulging.